Seoul Robot & AI Museum

 This representative and semantic role to be undertaken from design to construction are as important as meeting the functional requirements at the highest level for the museum.
 Considering the universality of science and technology, prioritizing the advanced architectural design solutions for such a pioneering museum with a subject of innovation and robots gains a special meaning.
 In other words, From design to form generation, from structural design to the material, buildings designed in this manner must manifest robots, science, technology, and innovation.

-The fluid morph of building surface serves for purposes such as involving public space to interior, meeting and organizing pedestrian and vehicle movement and creating in-between spaces.
-The functions on the ground floor of the building provide continuum and interaction between public outdoor spaces and indoor spaces.
-The people in public space between the PAM and RAIM are directly faced with the scientific, technologic and innovative mission of the museum.
+The fluid form of the building surface and landscape formation serve purposes such as incorporating the public space into the interior, organizing pedestrian and vehicle movement, and creating in-between spaces.
+The functions on the ground floors of the buildings ensure continuity and interaction between the outdoor public spaces and the interior spaces.

-The new Robot & AI Museum is expected to start its first exhibition on site in early 2020 and is expected to be completed with the official opening slated for late 2022.
+The journey will start at the entrance gate with the welcoming robot and RAIM will launch its first exhibition with smart design and smart building methodologies.
+Seoul RAIM will be completed with the official opening slated and first exhibition for late 2023.
 After the opening, it operates as a branch system of the Seoul Metropolitan Museum.